rach7777/monax-may/content/learn/legal_engineering.md

 ## Monax Legal Engineering

-At its simplest, legal engineering is the practice of writing [smart contracts](/learn/smart_contracts/) that automate legally-enforceable rights and obligations.
+Legal engineering is the combination of legal design and software engineering.
+Legal engineering enables, among other things, automation of rights and obligations in [smart contracts](/learn/smart_contracts/).

-Usually, legal rights and obligations are set out in "dumb" paper documents which must be read and interpreted, and acted on, by people.
+Usually, legal rights and obligations are set out in "inert" paper documents which must be read and interpreted, and acted on, by people.
 This takes a lot of time and effort.
 In today's increasingly data-driven world, it makes much more sense for contractual obligations to be represented in code and processed at least in part by computers - improving adherence, easing compliance, and automating performance.

 The increasing need for automated data-driven solutions across multiple business verticals means an opportunity to create ecosystem applications: programs, platforms and solutions that enable businesses, governments, organizations and individuals to automate their network interactions via smart contract rules.
 Drafting the rules of commercial interactions is traditionally the job of a lawyer.
 In a data-driven ecosystem, it's the job of legal engineers.